KhatriSuson/aws-certified-cloud-practitioner/AWS-sercies&features/02-Application-Intefration.md

 This section covers essential AWS services for Application Integration, a critical domain in cloud computing.
 These services enable seamless communication between distributed systems and decouple components to ensure scalability and fault tolerance.

 ## 🚀 Application Integration Services
+# AWS Certified Cloud Practitioner - Application Integration

+This document outlines the AWS services related to Application Integration that are important for the AWS Certified Cloud Practitioner exam.
+Understanding these services will help you grasp how applications can communicate and work together in the cloud.

+## Application Integration Services

+Here are the key AWS services for application integration, along with their primary functions:

+1. **Amazon EventBridge**
+   - **Function**: A serverless event bus service that allows you to connect applications using events.
+It helps in building event-driven architectures by routing events from various sources (such as AWS services, custom applications, and SaaS applications) to targets like AWS Lambda, Amazon SNS, and more.

+2. **Amazon Simple Notification Service (Amazon SNS)**
+   - **Function**: A fully managed messaging service that enables you to send messages to multiple subscribers or other applications.
+SNS supports various message formats and transports, including SMS, email, and application notifications, making it ideal for building loosely coupled, distributed systems.

+3. **Amazon Simple Queue Service (Amazon SQS)**
+   - **Function**: A fully managed message queuing service that enables decoupling and scaling of microservices, distributed systems, and serverless applications.
+SQS allows you to send, store, and receive messages between software components at any volume without losing messages.

+4. **AWS Step Functions**
+   - **Function**: A serverless orchestration service that allows you to coordinate multiple AWS services into serverless workflows.
+Step Functions lets you define workflows using state machines, enabling you to manage the flow of data and control the execution of tasks across AWS services.

+---

+For further details and updates on these services, please refer to the official AWS documentation.

 ### 1. Amazon EventBridge
 - **Purpose**: A serverless event bus service for connecting applications using events.